CosmoLike/cocoa/README.md

 - [CLIK](https://github.com/benabed/clik) is the likelihood code used to analyze Planck and SPT data, maintained by Prof. Karim Benabed

-- [SPT](https://github.com/SouthPoleTelescope/spt3g_y1_dist) is the official likelihood of the South Pole Telescope 3G Year 1 (TTTEEE)
+- [SPT](https://github.com/SouthPoleTelescope/spt3g_y1_dist) is the official likelihood of the South Pole Telescope 3G Year 1

 - [MFLike](https://github.com/simonsobs/LAT_MFLike) is the official likelihood of the Simons Observatory

 - [ACTLensing](https://github.com/ACTCollaboration/act_dr6_lenslike) is the official lensing likelihood of the ACT collaboration developed by Prof. Mathew Madhavacheril

 We do not want to discourage people from cloning code from their original repositories.
-We've included these codes as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development (speed in setting up Cocoa).
-The work of those authors is extraordinary, and they must be properly cited.
+We've included some likelihoods as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development.
+The work of those authors is extraordinary, and they must be appropriately cited.

 ### Additional Notes for experts and developers <a name="additional_notes"></a>